⚠️ CAUTION, Parle-G

 Senior dogs can have plain parle-g in only tiny, occasional amounts if at all, but keep portions modest and check with your vet first if your older dog has a chronic condition such as kidney, heart or dental disease, as these change what is safe.

 True allergies to parle-g are uncommon, but any food can trigger a sensitivity in an individual dog.
-Introduce it slowly and watch for itching, ear trouble, paw-licking or digestive upset, and stop giving it and speak to your vet if you notice a reaction.
+Introduce it in small amounts first, watching for itching, ear irritation, paw-licking or stomach upset, if you see any of these, discontinue and talk to your vet.

 Food-driven breeds like Labradors, Beagles and Pugs will happily wolf down parle-g, which makes it easy to overdo.
 Because these breeds are prone to weight gain and, in some cases, pancreatitis, it is safest to keep parle-g away from them rather than risk a large, fast mouthful.